aquova/chip8-book/src/wasm.md

 This function adds an event listener to our `input` button which is triggered whenever it is clicked.
 Our `desktop` frontend used SDL to manage not only drawing to a window, but only to ensure that we were running at 60 FPS.
 The analogous feature for canvases is the "Animation Frames".
 Anytime we want to render something to the canvas, we request the window to animate a frame, and it will wait until the correct time has elapsed to ensure 60 FPS performance.
 We'll see how this works in a moment, but for now, we need to tell our program that if we're loading a new game, we need to stop the previous animation.
 We'll also reset our emulator before we load in the ROM, to ensure everything is just as it started, without having to reload the webpage.

 Following that, we look at the file that the user has pointed us to.
-We don't do any fancy checking to see if it's actually a Chip-8 program, but we do need to make sure that it is a file of some sort.
+We don't need to check if it's actually a Chip-8 program, but we do need to make sure that it is a file of some sort.
 We then read it in and pass it to our backend via our `EmuWasm` object.
 Once the game is loaded, we can jump into our main emulation loop!

 ```js
 function mainloop(chip8) {